ctools/ctools/doc/source/help/faq.rst

   (see the :ref:`sec_download` section for a correspondance of versions).
   We plan however to put the GammaLib interface under change control. ctools should then become more independent from GammaLib.

-.. _faq_pars:

-.. topic:: Why does my ctool complain about missing parameters?

-  After upgrading to a new ctools version, a ctool may issue the following error

-  ``*** ERROR in GApplicationPars::operator[](std::string&): Invalid
-  argument.
-Parameter "XXX" has not been found in parameter file.
-  Please specify a valid parameter name.``

-  This error may occur if some parameters have been added to a ctool and you still have the old parameter file without that parameter sitting in your pfiles folder.
-Simply erasing all files in the pfiles folder should fix this problem.

 .. _faq_analysis: